 Extremely effective, but only if done correctly.

 The key to an effective exercise is that the objectives are well defined, the exercise is crafted to meet those objectives, and that the right data is captured so factual findings and insights are possible.
 Most importantly however, exercises need to be as realistic as possible with participants acting as if they were responding to a real incident.
-This is why we always advocate our customers to use their production network, invested capabilities, and existing processes when participating in an exercise - it's as close to being real as possible.
+This is why we always advocate our customers use their production network, invested capabilities, and existing processes when participating in an exercise - it's as close to being real as possible.

 Who should participate?

-Anyone who is involved in the incident response should participate in exercises.
+Anyone who is involved in incident response should participate in exercises.
 Incident response involves many different capabilities across an organisation and so exercises should reflect this.

 Teams that we commonly involve in our exercises have included security operations, crisis management, media and PR, executives, legal, and other technology teams.